 HB23-166 Establishment Of A Wildfire Resiliency Code Board

-The board is currently funded for this bill, and final appointments to this board from entities shall be by September 30, 2023.
+The board is currently funded for this bill, and final appointments to this board from entities shall be complete by September 30, 2023.

 This board has several powers granted to it, and one is listed below.

 - (II) ADOPT MINIMUM CODES AND STANDARDS, REFERRED TO IN THIS SECTION AS THE “CODES”, THAT MUST:

 - (A) BE BASED ON BEST PRACTICES TO REDUCE THE RISK TO LIFE AND PROPERTY FROM THE EFFECTS OF WILDFIRES;